How does eye tracking work? And what does the popular eye tracking technology Tobii mean for common consumer uses, like gaming and Windows Hello?

 Tobii eye tracking offers various gaming features, which differ from title to title.
 The technology can provide Natural Targeting, like being able to select something, fire a weapon or aim with a look, Gaze Awareness, where the game’s display reacts based on what you’re looking at, and Infinite Screen, for extended views and quick head tracking in simulator games.

-The current version of Tobii’s tech uses a second generation Tobii EyeChip, which, compared to the predecessor added simultaneous eye and head tracking, lowered power consumption and CPU load reduction, changed data transfer from 2 GBps to 100 KBps and added USB 3.0-to-USB 2.0 connectivity.
-At the time of writing, there are currently 146 games that support Tobii eye tracking.
+The current version of Tobii’s tech uses a second generation Tobii EyeChip.
+Compared to its predecessor, the Tobii EyeChip adds simultaneous eye and head tracking, lower power consumption and CPU load reduction.
+It also changed data transfer from 2 GBps to 100 KBps and added USB 3.0-to-USB 2.0 connectivity.

 Alternatively, you can buy a gaming laptop with Tobii eye tracking built in.
 At the time of writing there are seven: